IronShield-Tech/IronShield/README.md

 DO NOT run this against systems you don't own or have permission to test.
 Install Apache Benchmark if needed: `apt-get install apache2-utils`

 This command sends 100,000 requests with 1,000 concurrent connections.
 Even a well-resourced server can struggle under this load from a single machine.
-Imagine this distributed across hundreds of compromised devices in a botnet.
+Imagine this distributed across thousands of compromised devices in a botnet.

 This attack is even more devastating when: